manick02/manick02/README.md

-🔭 I’m currently Interested on Workflows and Distributed system Design
+🔭 I’m currently Interested in Workflows and Simulation of Distributed Systems

 <!--